Getting Festive and Staying Healthy Over the Silly Season

 Include fresh fruit and vegetables – this one is quite easy to do!
 The warm weather blesses us with so many delicious tropical fruits (hello mango daiquiri) that can be enjoyed with almost every meal.
 Salads are also great at this time of year and getting one bowl of salad greens a day can make a huge difference to your overall health.
 Consider using carrot sticks along side the crackers on your nibblies tray, throwing a bunch of fresh herbs in with your eggs in the morning and you should always make a conscious effort to include vegetables with your dinner.
 Fruits can also be a great substitute for a sugary dessert, the natural sugars satisfy that sweet craving while adding fiber and vitamins and minerals, without the toxic load.
 If you need inspiration the internet has 1 million trillion recipes that use fruit as a sugar substitute or in a dessert recipe.
 Get creative and enjoy the ‘fruits’ of your labor!

 Lastly, get a good sleep every night.
 Tired bodies are similar to drunk bodies and don’t make good choices.
 Combine drunk and tired and you have some serious problems.
 So if you need a sleep in or an afternoon nap, enjoy it!
-Go for a jog when you wake up and then brace yourself for the next meal.
+Go for a walk or a jog when you wake up (or even simply do a few stretches on the bedroom floor!) and then brace yourself for the next meal.
 You got this!